RustyKnight/JABanner/README.md

 ## Usage

-Simple create an strong instance of the `BannerController`, assign a `RefreshableController` to it and install it onto the desired `UIScrollView`
+Simply create an strong instance of the `BannerController`, assign a `RefreshableController` to it and install it onto the desired `UIScrollView`

 ````
 let bannerController: BannerController = BannerController()